Debt Consolidation Options

 Debt consolidation option 3: Debt management program

-The last option for unsecured debt consolidation is to enroll in a debt management program through a credit counseling agency.
+The last option for unsecured debt consolidation is to enroll in a debt management program through a credit counselling agency.

 Here’s how it works:

-- First you get a free consultation from a certified credit counselor to see if your debts qualify for the program and if it’s the right option in your situation.
+- First you get a free consultation from a trained credit counsellor to see if your debts qualify for the program and if it’s the right option in your situation.